FC Lehenda-ShVSM Chernihiv: Champion of Ukrainian Women's League and Women's Cup

 In 2000, they won their first Ukrainian Women's League title and in 2001 playing under the name Lehenda-Cheksil Chernihiv they won the Women's Cup.
 In 2002 they won the double, the Ukrainian Women's League and the Women's Cup and also in 2005 and 2009 they won the double in 2007 they won the Italy Women's Cup.
 At the European level, they came second in the group again, this time behind the Swedish club Malmö FF.
-The association founded a youth academy for girls between the ages of nine and 15 in order to encourage young talent.
+The association founded a youth academy for girls aged 9 through 15 to encourage young talent.

-In 2009 they won again both the Ukrainian Women's League and the Women's Cup and in 2010 they won the Ukrainian Women's League.
+In 2009, they won both the Ukrainian Women's League and the Women's Cup, and in 2010 they won the Ukrainian Women's League.
 The offensive rock "Legend" has a different kind of "golden take".

 The team was also in UEFA Women's Champions League in the season 2011–12.

 Recent time

 In May 2020 Lehenda defeated Yatran-Basis from Uman in a difficult match, in the 2nd round of the Ukrainian Football Championship among women's teams at the Stadium Tekstylnyk.
 In the season 2017-18, the team arrived 3 in the Ukrainian Women's League behind Zhytlobud-1 Kharkiv and Zhytlobud-2 Kharkiv.
 After this season the team withdrew.
 In 2018 due to poor financing, Lehenda-ShVSM Chernihiv was merged with the recently formed Yednist Plysky women's club, therefore Ivan Bubys who previously was coaching Desna Chernihiv invited Kulyk to coach at the Skala Stryi youth academy as its under-15 boys team coach.